techidaily/site-games-able/source/_posts/elevate-your-gaming-experience-with-key-monitor-specs.md

  We measure display brightness in nits, and around 200 to 250 nits is where most generic monitors and TVs stand.
 I try to do better than that when choosing a monitor, and I select a monitor with at least 400 nits.

- As a bonus, most gaming monitors with high brightness also come with[HDR (high dynamic range) capability](https://www.makeuseof.com/what-is-hdr/) .
+ As a bonus, most gaming monitors with high brightness also come with [HDR (high dynamic range) capability](https://www.makeuseof.com/what-is-hdr/) .
 HDR enhances the display’s ability to show a wider and richer range of illumination resulting in brighter whites and deeper blacks.

  This means that most HDR monitors will have a good color gamut and a standard constant contrast ratio of 1000:1 (the lowest I can go).
 Additionally, current-gen consoles are designed to work with HDR.
-With an HDR-enabled monitor, you can[enable auto HDR on an Xbox X|S](https://www.makeuseof.com/how-to-enable-or-disable-auto-hdr-on-xbox-series-xs/) and[adjust HDR settings on a PS5](https://www.makeuseof.com/how-to-adjust-ps5-hdr-settings/) .
+With an HDR-enabled monitor, you can [enable auto HDR on an Xbox X|S](https://www.makeuseof.com/how-to-enable-or-disable-auto-hdr-on-xbox-series-xs/) and [adjust HDR settings on a PS5](https://www.makeuseof.com/how-to-adjust-ps5-hdr-settings/) .

 ## 6 Panel and Display Type